Destinations¶

 | PEM | Most common, human-readable, supports certificates and private keys |

-| DER | Binary format, single certificate |
+| DER | Binary format, single certificate, trust stores only |

 | PKCS#12 (.p12/.pfx) | Bundled certificate + private key, password protected |